 Crokinole Board Maintenance

 To maintain your crokinole board, use warm soapy water to clean it.
 Rub the board vigorously to clean it and then make sure to dry it with a dry towel.
-After you have done that, you can use Mother's Spray Wax to speed up your board.
-It works on both new and old boards that have a MDF surface.
+After you have done that, you can use Mother's Spray Wax or Mother's Paste Wax to speed up your board.
+It works on both new and old boards made of MDF or plywood.
 Apply the wax the same way you would when waxing your car.
-Use Mother's Paste Wax if you have a plywood surface board.
-The liquid paste wax fills in plywood divots better than the spray wax does.
+The paste wax is thicker than the spray providing better coverage.

 Lemon oil board polish helps clean stains or rubber marks caused by rubber tip crokinole cues off your crokinole board.
 Purchase the lemon oil here.